 Oku: TV programs include both national and local ones.
 Are there unique advantages to running ads on local station programs?

 Therefore, more companies seem to be adopting a strategy where they first test-market commercials in low-CPM local areas.
-If the results meet expectations, they then roll out the same material nationally.
+If the results meet expectations, they then roll out the same creative nationally.
 This approach of starting in regional markets and gradually expanding into densely populated areas is quite interesting.